The world of Osho has gone through a few crises over the last decades, but the one unfolding right now reaches unprecedented depths.

 I inquired deeper and soon found out that there was probably more at play here than met the eye- and for him to be asked to leave his home of residence, something serious must have happened.
 I became convinced that a major cover-up was taking place.
 I privately informed the local community because I feared for the safety of the hundreds of vulnerable young women who come here.
 My warning was met with, “Thanks for informing us, we will keep an eye on him, but there is no need to stir things.”

 I remember the wrenching feeling in my belly.
 I knew that all kinds of institutions had the old habit of protecting repeated predatory sexual behaviour.
 Was that same old dirty game happening around Osho also?
 How deep was the rabbit hole?

 Two days later, a young woman who lives in this village accused a well-known musician of raping her here five years back.
 That was the very first public exposure and the first tsunami in this community.
 The ripples of that first and courageous exposure went deep and large, and a few weeks later, other women started to speak and relate their stories of abuse.

 As I write today, more and more Osho Sannyasins are being accused of rape and sexual abuse when they were with Osho in the ’80s.
 Under pressure, most of them are admitting their crimes and are trying to apologize.
 Many more confessed that they had “relationships”, some of them for months or even years, with 12 or 13 old year girls, but feel that it was okay because those were willing relationships.
+I even heard aberrations like “consensual sex with a minor”.
 It seems that some old folks will need more time to review what is “normal”.
 Consensual sex with a minor is never consensual.
 NEVER!
 It isn’t sex either- it is rape with a minor.
 And so, having a relationship with a 12-year-old when you are in your 30’s doesn’t make it okay.
 On the contrary.